 Today, any U.S. official would praise the actions of the White Rose, but that’s just because it was foreign citizens opposing an official enemy of the U.S. government.
 The fact is that if the White Rose members had done the same thing they did in Germany here in the United States, U.S. officials would have gone after them with the same anger and vengeance as German officials did.
 And they would have used the Espionage Act to do it.

-It’s time to acknowledge that the horror of U.S. intervention into World War I and the horrible consequences of that intervention.
+It’s time to acknowledge the horror of U.S. intervention into World War I and the horrible consequences of that intervention.
 It’s also time to rid our nation of the horrific relic of that intervention, the Espionage Act.
 We need to continue demanding the dismissal of all charges against Assange.
 But let’s not stop there.
 Let’s repeal the tyrannical World War I-era Espionage Act under which he is being charged to ensure that this cannot happen to others.